ibm-cloud-docs/SecureGateway/securegateway_iptables.md

 # IP Table Rules

-To allow the enforcement of iptable rules on your destination, you must have the `Restrict network access` option checked under the Network Security panel of your destination.
-At that point you can add the rules you want enforced, such as: 192.0.0.1 9000 (single IP and port),  192.0.0.1-192.0.0.5 5000:5005 (range of IPs and range of ports), or any combination therein.
+To allow the enforcement of iptables rules on your destination, you must have the `Restrict network access` option checked under the Network Security panel of your destination.
+At that point you can add the rules you want enforced, such as: 192.0.0.1 9000 (single IP and port),  192.0.0.1-192.0.0.5 5000:5005 (range of IPs and range of ports), or any combination of these rules.
 Please see [Configuring Network Security](./securegateway_destination.html#configuring-network-security) for more information.

 If you are creating your private destinations with cURL, you could use a command like: